why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-# Why wikis are usually not great for important things that need updating
+# 2|5 Tumbleweed

---
+Why wikis are usually not great for important things that need updating

 Absence of visible maintainership means that truth is contaminated with uncertainty.